Jelly Belly University

 - Children must be at least 6 years of age to participate.
 Adult guardian/parent MUST attend with any/all minors.

-- For your safety, closed-toe shoes and pants are required for factory floor access.
-No sandals, high heels, or flip-flops please.
+- For your safety, closed-toe shoes with socks and long pants are required (Capri style pants and long shorts are not permitted) for factory floor access.
+No sandals, high heels, Croc style shoes, or flip-flops please.

 - Groups are limited to 6 people.